oneapi-src/oneDNN/tests/benchdnn/README.md

  - `--perf-template={def [default], csv, CUSTOM_TEMPLATE}` -- A template to
             provide the output for a performance run.
 Refer to [performance report](doc/knobs_perf_report.md) for details.
+ - `--batch=file` -- use options from the given file, can handle any options, including `DRIVER-OPTS` and `PROBLEM-DESCRIPTION`.
  - `DRIVER-OPTS` -- each driver has a customized list of options.
 Refer to the corresponding driver_DRIVER.md for detailed information.
  - `PROBLEM-DESCRIPTION` -- each driver requires a specific problem format.
             Refer to the corresponding driver_DRIVER.md for detailed information.
- - `--batch=file` -- use options from the given file, can handle any options.

 Returns `0` on success (all tests passed) or non-zero in case of any error.